-Sensu Checks are monitoring jobs that are managed by the Sensu platform (control plane) and executed by Sensu Agents.
-A Sensu Check is a modern take on the traditional “service check” – a task (check) performed by the monitoring platform to determine the status of a system or service.
+In Sensu, checks are monitoring jobs that are managed by the Sensu control plane, and executed by Sensu Agents.
+A Sensu Check is a modern take on the traditional “service check” performed by a monitoring platform to determine the status of a system or service.

 type: CheckConfig